sjl/.plan/README.markdown

 dongle.
 I checked in all the USB ports on the monitors but didn't see it, til a coworker pointed out the Apple keyboards also have a spare USB port and that's where it was.

+## 2018-08-20

+Back in Rochester, and GPG is being an asshole once again.
+Much the same problem as on 8/12 — I'm trying to switch back to my normal Yubikey.
+The
+problem:

+* I have two Yubikeys, A and B, which hold my GPG key K.
+* I normally use A.
+* I want to switch to using B.
+* GPG still thinks the private keys for K are stored only on A, even when I plug in B.

+The solution is:

+1. Blow away the "keygrip" files in `~/.gnupg/private-keys-v1.d` corresponding to the keys on the Yubikeys, but **not** other keygrip files.
+An easy way to do this is something like `grep -rl shadowed-private-key ~/.gnupg/private-keys-v1.d/ | xargs rm`.
+2. Run `gpg --card-status` so GPG will notice the missing keygrips and realize they're on this *new* Yubikey.

+I should probably wrap this up into a script.